 Village2Village

-In many rural communities, there is a lack of sufficient, safe water.
+In many rural communities in Uganda, there is a lack of sufficient, safe water.
 Residents live with unsafe water resources, causing disease.
+The most prevalent diseases in rural Uganda include malaria, diarrhea and dysentery.

 Our Village2Village mission aims to bring the rural, poor community of Ntinda safer water, better health and more food.
 Click on these links to find out why.